Jitbit Helpdesk

 Before you proceed keep in mind that you will need to know what you are doing to run Jitbit on your own Linux server.
 If you do not have a competent Linux admin on hand please consider using the hosted version or installing it on Windows.

-This manual is for Ubuntu-20.04 LTS.
-The commands for your Linux distro may be different.
-Jitbit Helpdesk is an ASP.NET Core app.
-Microsoft has a detailed manual on how to host such apps on Linux: Host ASP.NET Core on Linux with Nginx.
+This manual is for Ubuntu.
+The commands for your Linux distro may be different, but fear not, Jitbit Helpdesk is an ASP.NET Core app and Microsoft has a detailed manual on how to host such apps on Linux: Host ASP.NET Core on Linux with Nginx.

 We will install SQL Server on Linux in this example.
 Here is the link to official Microsoft installation guide.